How to Prepare a Financial Plan for Startup Business (w/ example)

 2. Define Your Financial Goals

-Setting realistic financial goals is fundamental in preparing an effective financial plan.
+Setting realistic financial goals is fundamental in preparing an effective financial plan for your business plan.
 So, it would help to outline your long-term strategies and goals at the beginning of your financial planning process.

 Let’s understand it this way—if you are a SaaS startup pursuing VC financing rounds, you may ask investors about what matters to them the most and prepare your financial plan accordingly.